-Harley-Davidson, a company known for its well-built classic motorcycles, has designed its first electric motorcycle entitled Project LiveWire.
+Harley-Davidson, a company known for its well-built classic motorcycles, has designed its first electric motorcycle as part of its newest Project LiveWire.

 Mission Motors aided Harley-Davidson in creating the battery powered motorcycle.
-The motorcycle is powered by a mounted electric motor that is rated 74 hp with 52 lb-ft of torque.
-The motorcycle can also pick up speed rapidly and can accelerate from 0 mph to 60 mph in under four seconds.
-The electronics prevent the motorcycle from reaching a speed over 92 mph, according to Fox News.
+The motorcycle is powered by a mounted electric motor that is rated 74 hp with 52 lb-ft of torque and a H-D combustion engine.
+The motorcycle can also pick up speed rapidly and can accelerate from 0 mph to 60 mph in just four seconds.
+The electronics prevent the motorcycle from reaching a speed over 92 mph, according to FOX News.